InfluxCommunity/Notebooks/README.md

 ## Implementation Options and Recommendations

-After you analyze your time series data with notebooks and select the forecasting or anomaly detection approach that works for you.
-It's time to implement your solution in production.
-The following resources could be useful to you:
+After you analyze your time series data with notebooks and select the forecasting or anomaly detection approach that works for you, it's time to implement your solution in production.
+The following resources could be useful in that next step:
 - Using the [http.post()](https://docs.influxdata.com/influxdb/v2.0/reference/flux/stdlib/http/post/) function in a [task](https://docs.influxdata.com/influxdb/v2.0/process-data/manage-tasks/) in combination with a serverless compute solution (like [aws lambda](https://aws.amazon.com/lambda/) for example) to run your code.
 - Using the [Telegraf Execd processor plugin](https://github.com/influxdata/telegraf/tree/master/plugins/processors/execd) to run an external program.
-Please see this example of Machine Learning with the [Telegraf Execd processor plugin](https://github.com/influxdata/tg-brew-anomaly) for more details.
+Please see this example of [Machine Learning with the Telegraf Execd processor plugin](https://github.com/influxdata/tg-brew-anomaly) for more details.

 ## Additional Resources